geoffreysessums/HashFileManager/README.md

 ## Description

-The hashFileManager opens, creates (if necessary), and edits a hash file (movie.dat) containing movie records.
-It also implements chaining to handle synonyms.
+HashFileManager creates (if necessary), opens, and edits a hashed file containing movie records using simple chaining to handle synonyms.
 The hashFileManager receives input from the hashFileDriver which uses an input file (Input.txt) containing the commands create, open, insert, read, and dump (see command descriptions below).

 ### Commands within the input file to help explain what is being tested